One of the things that really strikes me about a lot of meditation retreats is how serious, joyless and unfocused they can be.

 In order to manifest the discovery of truth, meaning and freedom that a lot of spirituality talks about we need to be able to empower people to show up to their practice so that they can discover what this means for them.

-Practice needs to facilitate people to make meaningful and lasting change to their own perspectives and lives.
+For practice to be empowering, it needs to facilitate people to make meaningful and lasting change to their own perspectives and lives.
 This is ultimately what it’s all about and if it’s not achieving this then something is not working.

 If we want students to be able to do this, we need to be able to do this as leaders; to be able to model this behaviour to people.
 You need to have some passion about the things that drive you and the difference you want to make in the world.
 You need to empower learners to take responsibility for how they personally understand and embody things and give them space to do this, including questioning your ideas.
 People can hold different viewpoints and still be working harmoniously together.